brenocastrocardoso/SRTOS/README.md

 # SRTOS

-For some time now I had been wanting to create an RTOS for learning purpose and I had some generic code that could be put to use so I decided to put the effort and finally make it.
-The main purpose is make it easier to read and easy to port.
+For some time now I had been wanting to create an RTOS for learning purposes and I had some generic code that could be put to use so I decided to put the effort in and finally make it.
+The main purpose is to make it easy to read and easy to port.

-Feel free to user, give feedback or help on the development.
+Feel free to use, give feedback or help on the development.

 ## Status
   Version: 0.1.0